 There are three types of fees related to BLVTs: Trading fees, Redemption fees, and Daily management fees.

 Additionally, users must note that the underlying leveraged positions of BLVTs carry a funding fee.
 These fees are paid (or paid to) the underlying fund based on the funding rate and reflected directly in the net asset value.
 Binance takes no fees for funding rate transfers; these are directly between traders.

 The innovations of BLVTs are designed to tackle the controversial issues of traditional Leveraged Tokens, thus, protecting users from NAV erosion caused by constant rebalancing.

-In general, Leveraged tokens are not the substitute for holding assets in the spot market, and that applies to BLVT as well.
+In general, Leveraged tokens are not a substitute for holding assets in the spot market, and that applies to BLVT as well.
 However, if users predict market moves correctly, they will generally make money by trading BLVTs.
 It offers many viable alternatives for amplifying gains, putting less trading capital at risk, and even profiting with strong market momentum.

 Read the following helpful articles for more information about Binance Leveraged Tokens:

 (Blog) 4 Pitfalls of Trading Leveraged Tokens and How to Avoid Them